-When bee season in New York City begins in early spring, that means retired police detective (and unofficial NYPD beekeeper) Anthony “Tony Bees” Planakis gets busy tending to his hives and rescuing swarms.
+When bee season in New York City begins in early spring, retired police detective (and New York City Police Department’s unofficial beekeeper) Anthony “Tony Bees” Planakis gets busy tending to his hives and rescuing swarms.

 At StoryCorps, Anthony talked about what drew him to working with bees, and what he’s learned from them.

-Tony retired from the NYPD in 2014.
+Tony retired from the New York Police Department in 2014.
 He now works as a private consultant and contractor removing hives and swarms all over the New York City region.

 Originally aired June 2, 2017, on NPR’s Morning Edition.